Major Controversies Surrounding Kelly Loeffler: A Detailed Timeline

 March 19, 2020: Stock Sales Disclosure

-On March 19, 2020, federal financial disclosure documents revealed that Kelly Loeffler and her husband had sold stock in companies vulnerable to the COVID-19 pandemic.
-They began selling stocks on January 24, the same day Loeffler attended a private briefing on the disease.
+On March 19, 2020, federal financial disclosure documents revealed that Kelly Loeffler and her husband Jeffrey Sprecher had sold stock in companies vulnerable to the COVID-19 pandemic with an aggregate value of several million dollars, beginning on January 24 after she attended a private briefing on the spread of the disease.

-On May 26, 2020, the U.S. Department of Justice announced that it had closed its inquiry into Kelly Loeffler regarding stock trades.
+On May 26, 2020, the U.S. Department of Justice announced that it had closed its inquiry into Kelly Loeffler regarding stock trades made before the 2020 stock market crash.

-June 16, 2020: Senate Ethics Committee Dismissed Complaint
+June 16, 2020: Senate Ethics Committee Dismisses Complaint

-On June 16, 2020, the Senate Ethics Committee dismissed Common Cause's complaint against Kelly Loeffler, stating they found no evidence of violations.
+On June 16, 2020, the Senate Ethics Committee dismissed Common Cause's complaint against Kelly Loeffler, stating that they found no evidence that her actions violated federal law, Senate Rules or standards of conduct.

-In July 2020, Kelly Loeffler wrote a public letter objecting to WNBA players wearing shirts with "Black Lives Matter" and "Say Her Name" printed on them.
-She suggested they wear American flags instead.
+In July 2020, Kelly Loeffler, as co-owner of the Atlanta Dream, publicly objected to WNBA players wearing shirts with "Black Lives Matter" and "Say Her Name" printed on them.

 August 2020: WNBA Players Support Warnock

-In August 2020, players from the Atlanta Dream and other teams wore "Vote Warnock" T-shirts in support of one of Kelly Loeffler's Democratic challengers.
+In August 2020, players from the Atlanta Dream and several other teams wore "Vote Warnock" T-shirts in support of Raphael Warnock, one of Kelly Loeffler's Democratic challengers in the special election.

 Vote Warnock T-Shirt